X-Linked Retinal Dysplasia

 Tokyo, JP

-Tatsushi Toda practices in Tokyo, Japan.
+Tatsushi Toda practices practicing medicine in Tokyo, Japan.
 Toda is rated as an Elite expert by MediFind in the treatment of X-Linked Retinal Dysplasia.
-Their top areas of expertise are Walker-Warburg Syndrome, Fukuyama Type Muscular Dystrophy, Lissencephaly, Thrombectomy, and Thymectomy.
+They are also highly rated in 54 other conditions, according to our data.
+Their clinical expertise encompasses Walker-Warburg Syndrome, Fukuyama Type Muscular Dystrophy, Lissencephaly, Thrombectomy, and Bone Marrow Transplant.

 Elite in X-Linked Retinal Dysplasia